Sniperkillerut/SkinText-Documentation/docs/5_history.rst

     - [ ] More refactorings.
     - [ ] Make Open Source?

+    - [x] Fixed error when exporting a skin and the .sktskin file alredy existed.
     - [x] Config tab -> windows settings, Register file association
     - [x] when click on notify icon: focus then hide/show.
     - [x] Change shortcut (ctrl+shift+n) or remove.